dhanushuUzumaki/100-days-of-code/log.md

 ### Day 95: Jul-15-18 Sunday
 **Today's Progress**: Made changes to atari game with certain style changes and such for a friend to play. he really enjoyed it. 🎊

+### Day 96: Jul-16-18 Monday
+**Today's Progress**: Pushed changes to master and hoped TRAVIS auto publish to succeed but it failed cos the npm security issue and having all the tokens cleared.

+**Thoughts**: Jefree published it manually but still umd files were missed in the packages.
+Forgot to add them to the files section of package.json..